hopperlopip/SCPSL-ModPatch/README.md

     - `typeOffset` is an offset for the version type such as `Release`, `Public Beta`, `Private Beta` etc.

 ### PatchData keywords:
-The `patchData` has some keyword you can use in order to simplify your work:
+The `patchData` has some keywords you can use in order to simplify your work:
 - `[NOP]` is a binary equivalent of assembler `nop` instruction.
 - `[RET]` is a binary equivalent of assembler `ret` instruction.
 - `[FASM:{asm code here}]` is a special keyword that can assemble instruction, that is placed instead of `{asm code here}`, to its binary equivalent.
 [EXPERIMENTAL] May not work as expected.